Sancha of Castile, Queen of Aragon

 Sancha of Castile (21 September 1154/5 - 9 November 1208) was the only surviving child of King Alfonso VII of León and Castile by his second wife, Richeza of Poland.
-On January 18, 1174, she married King Alfonso II of Aragon at Zaragoza; they had at least eight children who survived into adulthood.
+Alfonso VII had also given the same name, Sancha, to his daughter by his first wife, Berengaria of Barcelona.
+This half-sister married King Sancho VI of Navarre in 1153.